 I mean if you’re going to create a fat-lambda, you might as well get concurrency.
 And this is the perfect fat-lambda 🙂

 Cloud Run containers get a fixed 1 vCPU, as opposed to Lambdas, which can go all the way to 1.67 vCPU.
-Secondly, they only gets a max 2GB of RAM, a full 1GB less than Lambda, and probably insufficient for some usecases — specifically the loading of large models for AI/ML execution.
+Then they only gets a max 2GB of RAM, a full 1GB less than Lambda, and probably insufficient for some usecases — specifically the loading of large models for AI/ML execution.
 To be fair, even though lambda has a larger memory size, this is quite impossible to do on that platform as well.

 This is the error I got when trying to run the large Spacy Model on Cloud Run.
 At least I managed to package the model into the container.